No, Foreign Players Are Not the Problem in Soccer Today

 Foreign players were never blamed when things were going well.
 Italy won the World Cup in 2006, were runners up in the European Cup in 2012, and reached the quarter-finals in the 2016 edition of the European Cup.
 However, when they crashed out of the World Cup group stage in 2010 and 2014, the attacks against foreign players arose and now they are coming back.

 However, another explanation for the decline in performance is the generational gap.
 The recent, questionable coaching of the national team has often relied on older players, especially players from that World Cup year in 2006.
-As of 2014 there were 4 players from the 2006 competition in the starting line-up.
-As of 2016; 3 starters.
-Although Gianluigi Buffon is arguably the greatest goalkeeper of all time the reigns could have been handed to Gianluigi Donnarumma.
+As of 2014, there were four players from the 2006 competition in the starting line-up.
+As of 2016, three starters.
+Although Gianluigi Buffon is arguably the greatest goalkeeper of all time, the reigns could have been handed to Gianluigi Donnarumma.
 It seems as if this year though, after the firing of Gian Piero Ventura, Italy is attempting to rebuild.
 The point is that a high-caliber team such as Italy is able to rebuild without slandering foreign players.
 There are plenty of young Italian starters in Serie A and in time more will appear.

 Instead of blaming the failures of the Italian national team on foreign players, the best course of action is to discuss what went wrong and how to move forward in a respectful and dignified manner.
 The first problem was handled following the wake of the loss to Sweden; Ventura had been fired.
 The coach's tactics or lack thereof ultimately crippled the team and as a result the energy and passion of some of the players declined and their performance followed.
 Secondly, there does need to be an influx of resources and funds to the youth program.
 If the youth are inherently better than foreign talent, club teams will have no problems choosing the young, native players.
 Another potential solution would be to slowly evolve the style of Italian football.
 The Italian national team is stuck in old tactics and is constantly beaten by faster, younger, attacking teams.
 The national team does not have to give up on its defending mentality but it can no longer rely on it.
 Nevertheless, Italy must make still use of its historically strong defense given its already talented pool of defenders to choose from.